 Associate of Applied Science Degree: 90 credits

-Enrollment Point: Winter Quarter
+Enrollment Point: Summer or Fall Quarter